 Air Quality Management Strategy

-The approved development shall be carried out in accordance with the Air Quality Management Strategy approved under reference 23/01196/AOD unless an alternative or amended Air Quality Management Strategy is approved in writing by the local planning authority.
+The approved development shall be carried out in accordance with the Air Quality Management Strategy approved under reference 23/01196/AOD on 31 July 2023 unless an alternative or amended Air Quality Management Strategy is approved in writing by the local planning authority.

-Every 3 years from approval of the first Air Quality Management Strategy the Strategy shall be reviewed and the reviews shall be submitted to the local planning authority for approval in writing on 1 June (or the first working day thereafter) and implemented as approved.
+The Air Quality Management Strategy shall be reviewed every three years from the date of approval and the reviews shall be submitted to the local planning authority for approval in writing by the following 1 June (or the first working day thereafter) and implemented as approved.

 Reason: In the interests of reducing air quality impacts in accordance with the UES and Environmental Statement dated December 2022.